 Jabbah, also designated as ν Scorpii (nu Scorpii), is a multiple main-sequence star in the constellation of Scorpius.

 Jabbah visual magnitude is 4.01.
-Because of its moderate brightness, Jabbah should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Jabbah should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of Jabbah

 Jabbah is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of Jabbah are provided in the following table: